Introduction to Postcolonialism

 6) What is 'double consciousness'?

 Double consciousness refers to the internal conflict experienced by people from minority ethnic backgrounds who must navigate two identities at once often their cultural heritage and the dominant Western culture.
-This creates a sense of not fully belonging to either group, leading to identity confusion and tension.
-It reflects the psychological impact of living in a society shaped by colonial hierarchies and othering.

 7) What are 'racial hierarchies'?